Skip to main content

 When this delicate balance is disrupted, the effects can manifest as the very symptoms many individuals report, leading to a diminished sense of self and overall health.

 Exercise, in its myriad forms, acts as a powerful stimulus to this hormonal messaging service.
-The intensity at which you engage in does not merely burn calories; it sends specific signals throughout your body, prompting your glands to adjust their hormonal output.
+The intensity at which you engage in physical activity does not merely burn calories; it sends specific signals throughout your body, prompting your glands to adjust their hormonal output.
 This adaptive response is a testament to the body’s remarkable capacity for self-regulation, a sophisticated feedback loop designed to maintain internal stability, or homeostasis, even under stress.

 Exercise intensity acts as a precise dial, modulating the body’s hormonal output to maintain internal balance and support physiological adaptation.